harshvs4/ONLINE-TIFFIN-SERVICE-SYSTEM/README.md

-Network Protocols/ Hardware Requirements
+ ## Hardware Requirements

-  •Windows or any OS
+* Windows or any OS

-  •A browser which supports CSS, HTML & PHP
+* A browser which supports CSS, HTML & PHP

-External Interface Requirements
+## External Interface Requirements

-•HTML and CSS
+* HTML and CSS

-•Database – MySql to save customer data and manage the orders
+* Database – MySql to save customer data and manage the orders

-•PHP
+* PHP

+## CONCLUSION
 This Application provides a computerized and automated version of Online Tiffin Service System which will benefit the users who search Tiffin service online.
 It makes entire process online and can generate reports.
 It has a facility of user’s login where users can book tiffin service